 “We had opportunities, but it slipped out of our hands,” said Austin Ramljak, who led Rice with 14 points.
 “We didn’t make enough plays to win the game.”

-Ramljak hit three 3-points shots early as Rice stuck to shooting behind the arc.
+Ramljak hit three 3-point shots early as Rice stuck to shooting behind the arc.
 In fact, the first 10 shots Rice took were all 3-pointers.

-Rice attacked the rim more in the second half and were aggressive on the boards.
+Rice attacked the rim more in the second half and was aggressive on the boards.
 The team had 10 second-chance points.
 They also scored 22 points off the bench.

-Andrew Drone was 4 of 6 from the field and four of his five rebounds were on the offensive end.
+Andrew Drone was four of six from the field and four of his five rebounds were on the offensive end.
 Fellow freshman Drew Bender added 8 points, 4 rebounds and 2 blocks off the bench.